OpenSLO/OpenSLO/README.md

 ##### Notes (DataSource)

-DataSource enables reusing one source between many SLOs and moving connection specific details e.g. authentication away from SLO.
+DataSource enables reusing one source between many SLOs and moving connection specific details (e.g. authentication) away from SLO definitions.

+This spec does not enforce naming conventions for data source types, however the OpenSLO project will publish guidelines in the form of supplementary materials once common patterns start emerging from implementations.

 An example of the DataSource kind can be: